Pokemon-PythonRed/Pokemon-PythonRed/README.md

 > `pip install playsound`
 > `pip install pygame`

-When that's all done, to download, please see [Releases](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases)!
+When that's all done, to download the game, please see [Releases](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases)!

 ### Important Notes: